 They come in two sizes: The large fowl that weighs in at 8 to 10 pounds, and the bantam that weighs in at 34 to 38 oz.
 They tolerate confinement well, although many people keep them because they’re good foragers.

-Their feathers are fluffy and beautiful, and the buff variety has golden-colored feathers that add flair to any flock.
+Their feathers are fluffy and beautiful, and the Buff Orpington variety has golden-colored feathers that add flair to any flock.

-Champion egg layer status: They are great egg layers, and reliably produce 300 eggs per year.
+Champion egg layer status: They are great layers, and reliably produce 300 per year.

 Both roosters and hens are generally calm, and these birds get along well with everyone.
 The roosters are good protectors, and aren’t aggressive towards people.
 They’re curious and generally will prefer to free range and find morsels in the yard, although they do tolerate confinement well (as long as they have enough space.)